← Blog

 Industry Guide·June 2026

-Restaurant owners in Metro Vancouver are increasingly turning to AI to handle the admin load that happens after service ends.
+Restaurant owners across North America are increasingly turning to AI to handle the admin load that happens after service ends.
 Here's what's actually being used, and what it costs.

-Running a restaurant in Metro Vancouver means fielding the same questions hundreds of times a week — hours, parking, dietary restrictions, how to make a reservation.
+Running a restaurant means fielding the same questions hundreds of times a week — hours, parking, dietary restrictions, how to make a reservation.
 AI doesn't replace your front-of-house staff, but it handles what happens when they're busy or off shift.

 The three most common use cases